-Since the first cellular applications were filed at the FCC more than 30 years ago, Whitey Bluestein has been involved in more than 100 deals involving mobile applications and wireless services.
+Since the first round of cellular applications were filed at the FCC, Whitey Bluestein has been involved in more than 100 deals involving mobile applications and wireless services.
 As an advisor and principal, he has developed business plans, taken companies to market, negotiated company-making deals, and participated in IPOs, mergers, acquisitions and deals of all descriptions with brand name companies in the mobile space.
 Bluestein’s mobile experience and impact on the industry includes:

 - He managed the nation’s first and, for some time, largest cellular resale operation, in Los Angeles, including an extensive agent distribution network.